SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation: Introduction

 Common n-gram metrics such as BLEU~\cite{papineni-etal-2002-bleu} and ROUGE~\cite{lin-2004-rouge} are often not well correlated with human judgments for many natural language generation (NLG) tasks such as machine translation~\cite{kocmi-etal-2021-ship,freitag-etal-2021-experts}, summarization~\cite{kryscinski-etal-2020-evaluating}, and dialogue~\cite{dziri-etal-2022-evaluating}.
 Consequently, human evaluation is often necessary to reliably evaluate NLG systems.
 However, designing human annotation pipelines and obtaining annotations is resource-intensive, time-consuming, and not easily reproducible.
 Developing more reliable automatic evaluation metrics would make model development faster and more efficient.
 With this in mind, much recent work has focused on learnt metrics, i.e., neural classification or regression models that aim to directly predict scores that evaluate the quality of generated text~\cite{bert-score,sellam-etal-2020-bleurt,rei-etal-2020-comet,gpteval-2023}, often trained with human ratings.

 As a result, large-scale collections of human evaluations serve two critical roles in NLG metric development: (1) a source of training data for learnt metrics and (2) a meta-evaluation benchmark for the performance of these learnt metrics.
-The large potential of such datasets is exemplified by the WMT metrics shared task\footnote{\url{https://wmt-metrics-task.github.io/}}, which has enabled rapid development of learnt metrics for machine translation that exhibit considerably higher correlation to human judgment than BLEU~\cite{bojar-etal-2016-results,freitag-etal-2021-results}.
+The large potential of such datasets is exemplified by the WMT metrics shared task,\footnote{\url{https://wmt-metrics-task.github.io/}} which has enabled rapid development of learnt metrics for machine translation that exhibit considerably higher correlation to human judgment than BLEU~\cite{bojar-etal-2016-results,freitag-etal-2021-results}.

 However, outside of machine translation, the existence of such collections of human judgments is limited.
 Human annotations collected in NLG evaluations are rarely released \citep{repairing-2022}, and even when they are, they tend to cover a single language (typically English) and are from a single dataset or task, limiting the robustness of models and metrics trained on these annotations.
-Moreover, such annotations are often based on the test split of existing datasets~\cite{fabbri-etal-2021-summeval,mface-2022}, which can be problematic for training learnt metrics.
-This is because the primary advantage of reliable automatic evaluation is to help model development, e.g., hyperparameter selection on the validation set; therefore a neural metric trained on test set annotations could lead to overfitting.
+Moreover, such annotations are often based on the test split of existing datasets~\cite[e.g.,][]{fabbri-etal-2021-summeval,mface-2022}, which can be problematic for training learnt metrics.
+This is because the primary advantage of reliable automatic evaluation is to help model development, e.g., hyperparameter selection on the validation set; therefore a neural metric trained on test set annotations would, in general, lead to overfitting.

-In this work, we propose \dataset\footnote{\dataset stands for \textit{SummariEs Annotated with Human Ratings in Six languagEs}.}, a large-scale dataset for multilingual summarization evaluation.
-Our dataset consists of 96K summaries with ratings along 6 quality dimensions: comprehensibility, repetition, grammar, attribution, main ideas and conciseness, in 6 languages, for 9 systems (including the reference text) across 4 summarization datasets.
-A breakdown of \dataset across languages and datasets can be found in Table~\ref{tab:counts_by_dataset}.
+In this work, we propose \dataset,\footnote{\dataset stands for \textit{SummariEs Annotated with Human Ratings in Six languagEs}.} a large-scale dataset for multilingual summarization evaluation.
+Our dataset consists of 96K summaries with ratings along 6 quality dimensions: comprehensibility, repetition, grammar, attribution, main ideas, and conciseness, in 6 languages, for 9 systems (8 models plus the human-authored reference summaries) across 4 summarization datasets (see examples in \autoref{fig:examples}).
 The training and validation splits of the dataset come from the validation sets of the original summarization corpora to prevent test set contamination when training metrics.
 This permits us to train a learnt metric for each quality dimension that can be used for offline model evaluation.